migueltorrescosta/migueltorrescosta.github.io/_posts/2019-01-28-Salem-Witch-Trials.md

 published: True
 ---

-One of my friends me told me about a powerful lesson in her daughter's high-school class this winter.
+One of my friends told me about a powerful lesson in her daughter's high-school class this winter.
 They're learning about the Salem Witch Trials, and their teacher told them they were going to play a game.

 *"I am going to come around and whisper to each of you whether you're a witch or a normal person.
 Your goal is to build the largest group possible that does NOT have a witch in it.
 At the end, any group found to include a witch gets a failing grade."*